MetroBeam/Chromatize_Code/README.md

 I developed this app for a user study that I carried out for my PhD research.
-It is a tool for capturing colours that express experiences durign everyday life.
+It is a tool for capturing colours that express experiences during everyday life.
+The idea is that this might help the user to stop and reflect on their experiences and explore their meaning.

 The thesis can be found here - https://msds.open.ac.uk/signon/SAMS001_CDC.aspx?URL=https://oro.open.ac.uk/cgi/sams/login?target=https://oro.open.ac.uk/79470/7/Matthew%20Barker%20Thesis%20Final(1).pdf